-HERE’S WHAT YOU NEED YOU TO KNOW ABOUT EDUCATION IN THE CITY OF CHICAGO.
+HERE’S WHAT YOU NEED TO KNOW ABOUT EDUCATION IN THE CITY OF CHICAGO.

-Based on recent Chicago graduation trends, it’s reasonable to expect that close to 6,000 of this year’s CPS ninth graders will not graduate within five years.
+Based on recent Chicago graduation trends, it’s reasonable to expect that close to 6,000 of this year’s Chicago Public Schools ninth-graders will not graduate within five years.

 Of some 640 public schools, only a small number have full-time social workers on staff.
 Social workers, nurses, and other critical support staff typically are shared among multiple schools.